stefanthoss/esp8266-openhab-switch/README.md

 Flash the [Arduino sketch](arduino/esp8266_openhab_switch_w_oled.ino) to the board.
 Don't forget to adjust the Wi-Fi and MQTT settings at the beginning of the sketch.
 The sketch requires that the ESP8266 drivers are installed and the Adafruit libraries for the Feather board and the OLED board are loaded in the Arduino IDE.

+Detailed instructions on how to use Adafruit's ESP8266 Feather board with the Arduino IDE can be found here: https://learn.adafruit.com/adafruit-feather-huzzah-esp8266/using-arduino-ide

 # openHAB Setup

 ## MQTT Server